 Why does high quality content matter?

-Content is the buzzword of the decade (regardless of whether you argue we just started a new one, or believe we have another year to go).
+Content is marketing's favorite buzzword.
 Everyone seems to recognize the power of content, which means everyone, including everyday consumers and corporate level B2B decision-makers, is constantly bombarded with new content from every angle: blog posts, social media, email newsletters, YouTube channels, a host of streaming options, not to mention the holdouts in traditional media such as newspapers, magazines, direct mail and television.

 Think about this:

-More than 5 billion Google searches are made every day.
+More than 8.5 billion Google searches are made every day.
+(Source)

 No one can keep up with all of that, so only the best content will get the attention of readers, prospects and customers.
 In fact, 46 percent of B2B buyers told DemandGen that they find themselves overwhelmed by the amount of content available, At the same time, more than one-third say they also have less time to read or research purchases.